 Between striving to make a home's front yard a showcase and the effort to turn the backyard into a family oasis, it's easy to overlook the possibilities offered by the side yard.
-Effective landscaping ideas are harder to find for this often-overlooked section of a property, isolated from the front and back entries to the home.
 Depending on the overall size of your property and the orientation of the house, the side yard can be as small as a strip of grass or sidewalk, or it can be an expansive space that is just waiting for landscaping ideas to transform it.
-Most often, though, side yards are problematic spaces that are much longer than they are wide, with function and design challenges not found in front yards and backyards.
+Most often, side yards are problematic spaces that are much longer than they are wide, with function and design challenges not found in front yards and backyards.

 The side yard doesn't need to be a boring no-man's land where there is only grass to mow or a sidewalk for wheeling out the trash cans.
 With a rudimentary understanding of classic landscape design concepts and an eye to the special problems of a side yard, a DIYer can turn the side yard into a place that's both functional and attractive.